Sanghren/avalanche-hardhat-fork-tutorial/README.md

 Hardhat is an **Ethereum development environment for professionals.** .
-It was developed for Ethereum, but since lots of other blockchains reuse the EVM you can apply hardhat on those as well !
+It was developed for Ethereum, but since lots of other blockchains reuse the EVM you can apply Hardhat on those as well !

 In short, it helps you in all
 the important steps of smart contract development.
 From compiling and deploying your smart contract, to testing and even